Oyindamola-Data-Studio/Oyindamola-Data-Studio/README.md

 ## 👩🏾‍💼 About Me

 I'm a Business Administration graduate and aspiring Financial Analyst based in Ikorodu, Lagos.
 My path started with a strong foundation in organisational management and financial principles at Iresi Polytechnic.
+Currently interning at an engineering firm, where my eagerness to upskill independently led to my retention — actively bridging the gap between business knowledge and data analytics.

 I'm on a mission to bridge the gap between **traditional accounting** and **modern data-driven insights** — because the future of finance isn't just about recording numbers, it's about understanding what they mean and what to do next.